pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/5-pride-and-moral-perfection.md

 ## Reality-based standard of perfection
 "_The perfect person does not demand of himself the impossible, but he does demand of himself every ounce of the possible._" <br> — Leonard Peikoff

-I would add: every ounce of the possible, with respect to his hierarchy of values.
+I would add: every ounce of the possible as per his hierarchy of values.

 ## Purpose of moral perfection
 "_Moral perfection is not about genuflecting to some deity or to pursue morality as an end in itself.
 It's not about keeping a good record in some official bookkeeping.
 Being perfectly moral is the only path to your values and your happiness._" <br> — Tara Smith